"Ask not what your country can do for you . . ."

 Kennedy admonished his aides, “I don’t want your recommendations on how I should vote on agricultural bills as it comes before the Senate until you have first checked with Ralph Bradley.
 I want him to be my unofficial consultant on agriculture,” said Kennedy.
 Ralph Bradley became a key advisor to Kennedy, heading his national campaign Farmers for Kennedy.
 When Kennedy campaigned in the Illinois Democratic Primary, it was Ralph Bradley who introduced Jack Kennedy to Illinois farmers in 1959 and persuaded them to support his candidacy over presidential contenders Hubert Humphrey and Adlai E. Stevenson II.
 Kennedy walloped them, and Lyndon Johnson, and Missouri’s Stuart Symington in the primary, taking 64.6 percent of the vote in the April 12, 1960 primary election.

-After defeating Vice President Nixon, Kennedy borrowed that line of Bradley’s speech to farmers, and substituted the word “you” in place of “farmers” when he delivered the most famous line ever spoken during an inaugural address to the nation: “Ask not what your country can do for you—ask what you can do for your country.”
-It was said on January 20, 1961, after Kennedy placed his hand on the family Bible and Chief Justice Earl Warren administered the presidential oath of office.
+After defeating Vice President Nixon, Kennedy borrowed that line of Bradley’s speech to farmers, and substituted the word “you” in place of “farmers” when he delivered the most famous line ever spoken during an inaugural address to the nation on January 20, 1961: “Ask not what your country can do for you—ask what you can do for your country.”

 "This is a classic story with very good good-guys and very bad bad-guys, a tale of corporate greed, lethal pollution and sick children and the heroic people who fought to make things right.
 A wonderful read.”